We live in a time in which we are inundated and overstimulated

 ground breaking 3D Animated Bais Hamikash, Birchas Hachamah,

-Kiddush Hachodesh and Hilchos Treifos with Rabbi Yirsoel Belsky,
+Kiddush Hachodesh and Hilchos Treifos with Rabbi Yisroel Belsky,

 shlita.
 Besides the visual impact of these striking presentations,